The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: Variations on the Torpedo Metric

-Consider now, the cylinder $D^{n-1}\times I$.
-We may glue this to the hemi-disk $D_{+}^{n}$ (or $D_{-}^{n}$), in the obvious way, to obtain (after suitable smoothing) the manifold with corners $D_{\stret}^{n}$ depicted below in Fig. \ref{Torpcorners}.
-Roughly speaking,
+Typically, we will require that $\lambda=1$ and also often $\delta=1$.
+We adopt the following abbreviations: We turn our attention now to the cylinder $D^{n}\times I$.
+We may glue this to the hemi-disk $D_{+}^{n+1}$ (or $D_{-}^{n+1}$), in the obvious way, to obtain (after suitable smoothing) the manifold with corners $D_{\stret}^{n+1}$ depicted below in Fig. \ref{Torpcorners}.
+Roughly speaking: